How Much Does BI Software Cost? 2023 Pricing Guide

 Slemma – Slemma has three pricing plans that each come with a 14-day free trial.
 Note that pricing is based on cloud deployment and annual billing.
 The Small Business plan costs $89 per month, the Standard plan costs $179 per month and the Client Reporting plan costs $539 per month.

 For on-premise deployment, companies can choose to purchase the perpetual license or pay by subscription.
 For example, a company with 100 users can obtain a perpetual license for a one-time payment of $19,999 (including maintenance and support for the first year).
 Annual maintenance and support for the second year and beyond costs $3,999 per year.
-Companies can purchase additional user licenses for $7 per user (10-user minimum).
+Companies can purchase additional user license bundles (10 users per bundle) for $100 per month.

 Tableau – Tableau’s subscription pricing strategy focuses on individual users and their data needs.
 Each subscription includes maintenance, product upgrades and support in one cost, so there are no surprise fees.

 Tableau has three main plans.
-Tableau Creator is priced at $70 per user, per month (billed annually).
-Tableau Explorer costs $35 per user, per month if deployed on-premise or $42 per user, per month if deployed in the cloud.
-Finally, Tableau Viewer costs $12 per user per month (on-premise) and $15 per user, per month (cloud).
+Tableau Creator is priced at $75 per user, per month (billed annually).
+Tableau Explorer costs $42 per user, per month, while Tableau Viewer costs $15 per user, per month.

 Tellius – Tellius has two pricing plans: Premium and Enterprise.
 The Premium plan costs $495 per month for up to five users, while the Enterprise plan requires a custom quote.